-End BLOCK and SLICE/BLOCK templates.
+END BLOCK and SLICE/BLOCK templates.

 Option 1: Include the following for customers that are not JOEs.

 2. TIER 1 ALLOWANCE AMOUNT

 «Customer Name»’s total amount of Specified Resources that are applied to the Tier 1 Allowance Amount, as identified in section 2.1 of Exhibit A, are stated below.
 BPA shall calculate the Tier 1 Allowance Amount limit in accordance with section 3.5.2 of the body of this Agreement.
 If «Customer Name»’s CHWM changes, then BPA shall revise the Tier 1 Allowance Amount and Tier 1 Allowance Amount limit in the table below in accordance with section 3.5.2 of the body of this Agreement.